This is a document for PGroonga 2.X. See PGroonga 1.x document when you're using old PGroonga.

 Here are steps to configure PostgreSQL built-in WAL based streaming replication for PGroonga. "[normal]" tag means that the step is a normal step for streaming replication. "[special]" tag means that the step is a PGroonga specific step.

-[normal] Initialize PostgreSQL database on primary
+[normal] Configure PostgreSQL for streaming replication on primary

 [normal] Insert data on primary